 - ⅓ cup molasses

-High, 2 hours and 30 minutes
+Bottom Zone: Slow Cook High for 2 hours and 30 minutes

 2) Remove pan from Suvie.
 Allow pan to cool on a rack 1 hour before removing bread from pan, using a butter knife or offset spatula to loosen bread if necessary.
 Cut into slices and serve with soft butter or cream cheese, and maple syrup if desired.
 Optionally, place 1 tsp butter between two slices of brown bread in a Suvie pan and broil 10 minutes, flipping halfway through, until browned and slightly crispy.